Mass (Stravinsky): Structure

-Like his 1955 work Canticum Sacrum, the Mass forms a symmetrical plan on a large scale.
-The outer movements (the Kyrie and the Agnus Dei) contain homophonic choral statements with instrumental interludes, and share a tonal vocabulary including octatonic, diatonic, and modal scales.
-By contrast, movements 2 and 4 (the Gloria and the Sanctus) feature florid solo lines which alternate with the choral statements, and the harmony is more recognizably and consistently diatonic.
+Like Stravinsky's 1955 work Canticum Sacrum, the Mass forms a symmetrical plan on a large scale.
+The outer movements (the Kyrie and Agnus Dei) contain homophonic choral statements with instrumental interludes and share a tonal vocabulary including octatonic, diatonic, and modal scales.
+By contrast, the second and fourth movements (the Gloria and Sanctus) feature florid solo lines which alternate with the choral statements, and the harmony is more recognizably and consistently diatonic.
 The central movement, the Credo, is the longest.
 It features static, syllabic, and declamatory text-setting with a limited harmonic and rhythmic vocabulary.

 The final movement, Agnus Dei, obeys tradition of allowing for repeats by using a double wind quintet ritornello to break up vocal parts, essentially meaning the movement can start over as many times as necessary.
 Long stretches of text often repeat a single chord, evoking the reciting tone of Gregorian chant or the Orthodox liturgical chant that Stravinsky would have known from his childhood in Saint Petersburg.
 Clear setting of the text is favored over an expressive interpretation of its meaning, as is the tradition for conservative mass music.
 The music features examples of polyvalency.

 Faith

 Stravinsky chose to compose this Roman Catholic Mass despite his own Orthodox faith.
 He stated that this was because:

-“I wanted my Mass to be used liturgically, an outright impossibility as far as the Russian Church was concerned, as Orthodox tradition proscribes musical instruments in its services- and as I can endure unaccompanied singing in only the most harmonically primitive music.”

 Stravinsky also said of the Credo:

-“One composes a march to facilitate marching men, so with my Credo I hope to provide an aid to the text.
-The Credo is the longest movement.
-There is much to believe.”